shiftkey/blog/_posts/2013-05-12-implementing-less-in-aspnetmvc.md

 Go run that in a new project.
 I'll wait.

 Done?
-Great, so go write a little LESS code:
+Great, so go write a little LESS code (I've just called this file `sample.less` for the purposes of this demo):

 {% highlight css %}
 @color: #4D926F;